 The Department of Biology offers four majors and one minor.
 Typically, students begin their program as a Biology major and take Foundations of Biology I and II in the first year.
 In the second year, students may elect to stay as a Biology major or may apply to one of the more specialized majors - Environmental Biology, Biology of Global Health, or Neurobiology - and begin a different series of coursework to complete the majors.

 Our programs are designed to provide the finest education in biological principles and their application.
 We emphasize inquiry-based coursework to promote analytical thinking and synthesis.
+Our departmental learning goals and advances in pedagogy (the art and science of teaching) are described in more detail here.
 Additionally, we emphasize a research intensive experience both in coursework and in research laboratories; students can opt to conduct research in laboratories in our department, the medical school or elsewhere in D.C. through volunteering, research tutorials, and RISE (Research Intensive Senior Experience).